biobakery/fugassem/readme.md

 **If you use FUGAsseM, please cite our manuscript:**

-Yancong Zhang, Amrisha Bhosle, Sena Bae, Kelly Eckenrode, Xueying (Sonia) Huang, Jingjing Tang, Danylo Lavrentovich, Lana Awad, Ji Hua, Xochitl C. Morgan, Andy Krueger, Wendy S. Garrett, Eric A. Franzosa\*, Curtis Huttenhower\*.
-"Predicting functions of uncharacterized gene products in microbiomes" *[In preparation]*.
+Yancong Zhang\*, Amrisha Bhosle, Sena Bae, Kelly Eckenrode, Xueying (Sonia) Huang, Jingjing Tang, Danylo Lavrentovich, Lana Awad, Ji Hua, Xochitl C. Morgan, Andy Krueger, Wendy S. Garrett, Eric A. Franzosa\*, Curtis Huttenhower\*.
+"Predicting functions of uncharacterized gene products in microbiomes" *[In submission]*.

 **Please add the software link in your Methods if you cite FUGAsseM:**